ben-hampson/1Password-Deduplicator/README.md

 # 1Password Deduplicator
 Deletes duplicate login items in 1Password.

+Based on the script originally made by [pauladams8](https://gist.github.com/pauladams8/1df2783103ee1594e7e82b3d9d182785).

 It looks at the URL and username of login items.
 If two items have the same URL and username, it will delete one of the items.
 Login items with OTP or a longer password are kept and the other is deleted.